client9/client9-website-2017/content/post/installing-git-hooks.md

 	go build .
 ```

 Now any time a build is done, the hooks will be set up and installed.
 If an commit and push happens it's much more likely it will meet your minimal standards.
-Of course, you still need to redo all these checks at the server level, this will help reduce the number of failed continuous integration runs and rejected pull-requests.
+One still needs to redo all these checks at the server level, but having checks done locally will help reduce the number of failed continuous integration runs and rejected pull-requests.